mmiyazawa7/python-send-batch-sms/README.md

 ## Settings
 In the code, setup the following parameters
 - `SENDER_ID = ''` in most countries you swill be able to add an alpha sender id, e.g. YOUBRAND.
 In the US/Canada, you will need to use a Nexmo LVN
-- `CALLBACK_URL = ''` Set your callback url to log message status and responses
+- `CALLBACK_URL = ''` Set your callback url to log message status and responses.
+Use the PHP file `batchsmscallback.php` on your server if you can
 - `OPT_OUT = ''` This will add an opt-out text to your messages.
 Please refer to your country legislation

 # Usage